MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/working-with-forms.md

 ---
-title: Understand forms | Microsoft Docs
+title: Understand canvas-app forms | Microsoft Docs
-description: Use forms to collect and display information from a data source.
+description: Use forms in a canvas app to collect and display information from a data source.
 author: gregli-msft
 manager: kvivek